szwacz/electron-boilerplate/README.md

 `app` - contains all static assets (put here images, css, html etc.) which don't need any pre-processing.

-Build process compiles all stuff from `src` folder and puts it into `app` folder, so after build finished `app` contains full, runnable application.
+Build process compiles all stuff from `src` folder and puts it into `app` folder, so after finished build `app` contains full, runnable application.

 Treat `src` and `app` folders like two halves of one bigger thing.

 Drawback of this design is that `app` folder contains some files which should be git-ignored and some which should not (see `.gitignore` file).
-But thanks to this split development builds are much much faster.
+But thanks to this two-folders split development builds are much (much!) faster.

 # Development